exekerey/bachelor-thesis/README.md

 On DetectiveQA the enhanced system improves accuracy from 18.0% to 24.0% (+6 pp, 50 samples; GPT-4.1-nano, text-embedding-3-large).
-The full thesis text is available upon request.

 ## Datasets used